g3n35i5/shop-db2/README.md

 #### ReplenishmentCollection

 When an admin fills up the products by buying them at an external supplier with the communities money, he creates a ReplenishmentCollection entry.
 A replenishmentcollection can be revoked, even more than once.
 So in addition, a revokehistory for the replenishmentcollection can be called.
 When creating, the admin has to pass a list of all single replenishments the replenishmentcollection consists of.
-The price of a replenishmentcollection is the sum of the total_price of all related replenishments.
+The price of a replenishmentcollection is the sum of the total_price of all related non-revoked replenishments.
 This price can be used to give an overview of the communities finances.

 | Name | TYPE | Explanation
 | --- | --- | --- |